-We are the largest discount retailer in the United States by number of stores, with 11,215 stores located in 40 states as of February 28, 2014, primarily in the southern, southwestern, midwestern and eastern United States.
+We are the largest discount retailer in the United States by number of stores, with 11,879 stores located in 43 states as of February 27, 2015, primarily in the southern, southwestern, midwestern and eastern United States.
 We offer a broad selection of merchandise, including consumable products such as food, paper and cleaning products, health and beauty products and pet supplies, and non-consumable products such as seasonal merchandise, home decor and domestics, and basic apparel.
-In 2013, we began selling tobacco products in our stores, with very favorable response from our customers.
+We completed our first full year of tobacco product sales in 2014, with favorable impacts on our net sales and same store sales.
 Our merchandise includes high quality national brands from leading manufacturers, as well as comparable quality private brand selections with prices at substantial discounts to national brands.
 We offer our customers these national brand and private brand products at everyday low prices (typically \$10 or less) in our convenient small-box (small store) locations.

 The customers we serve are value-conscious, many with low or fixed incomes, and Dollar General has always been intensely focused on helping them make the most of their spending dollars.
 We believe our convenient store format and broad selection of high quality products at compelling values have driven our substantial growth and financial success over the years.
-Like other companies, we have been operating for several years in an environment with ongoing macroeconomic challenges and uncertainties.
-Our customers are facing sustained high rates of unemployment or underemployment, fluctuating food, gasoline and energy costs, rising and uncertain medical costs, including concerns over government mandated participation in health insurance programs, reductions in government benefits programs, continued challenges with affordable housing and consumer credit, and the timetable and strength of economic recovery for our core customers remains uncertain.
-The longer our customers have to manage under such difficult conditions, the more difficult it is for them to stretch their spending dollars, particularly for discretionary purchases.
+Like other retailers, we have been operating for several years in an environment with ongoing macroeconomic challenges and uncertainties.
+In addition, our core customer faces multiple macroeconomic headwinds, from fluctuating food and energy costs to rising and uncertain medical costs, and the timetable and strength of economic recovery remains uncertain.
+During the latter part of 2014, our customer has experienced some general economic tailwinds, such as lower gasoline prices and improving employment rates; however, the duration of these effects is still unknown.

-At the beginning of 2008, we defined four operating priorities, which we remain keenly focused on executing.
-These priorities are: 1) drive productive sales growth, 2) increase, or enhance, our gross profit margins 3) leverage process improvements and information technology to reduce costs, and 4) strengthen and expand Dollar General's culture of serving others.
+We are keenly focused on executing our four primary operating priorities, which are: 1) drive productive sales growth, 2) enhance our gross profit margins, 3) leverage process improvements and information technology to reduce costs, and 4) strengthen and expand Dollar General's culture of serving others.

-Our first priority is driving productive sales growth, including by increasing shopper frequency, item unit sales and transaction amount.
-In 2013, sales in same-stores increased by 3.3% over 2012 levels due to increases in both traffic and average transaction.
-Successful sales growth initiatives in 2013 included the addition of tobacco products; the expansion of the number of coolers for refrigerated and frozen foods and beverages in over 1,600 existing stores; the optimization of shelf space, including the reduction of hanging apparel in many of our smaller stores; and the impact of 582 remodeled and relocated stores during the year.
-Inflation had a very modest impact on our sales in 2013 and 2012.
-In addition to same-store sales growth, we opened 650 new stores.
+Our first priority is driving productive sales growth, which includes increasing shopper frequency, item unit sales and transaction amount.
+In 2014, sales in same-stores increased by 2.8% over 2013 levels due to increases in both traffic and average transaction.
+Successful sales growth initiatives in 2014 included completion of the first full year of sales relating to the chain-wide rollout of tobacco products and the expansion of our limited scope store remodeling efforts, which optimized shelf space in many of our older, smaller stores and in many cases, increased the number of coolers for refrigerated and frozen foods and beverages.
+We remodeled and relocated a total of 915 stores during the year.
+We continued to meet the affordability needs of our core customer by renewing our focus on \$1 to \$5 items, as more than 75% of our SKUs at year-end were items priced at \$5 or less.
+We also experienced the successful launch of our DG Digital Coupons program.
+Similar to the preceding two years, inflation had a very modest impact on our sales in 2014.
+In addition to same-store sales growth, we opened 700 new stores.